lance36/LabAnsible/LabAnsibleKubernetesWithTrident/3_Lab_NAS_SnapMirror/README.md

     kubectl create -n ansible -f 0-Kubernetes-config/0-ansible-pvc.yaml
     kubectl create -n ansible -f 0-Kubernetes-config/0-ansible-deployment.yaml

+# The upgrade of this deployment can be achieved using the following command (if using K8S 1.15+)
+# It will automatically download the latest available image
+    kubectl -n ansible rollout restart deploy ansible

 # Enter the Ansible pod
     kubectl exec -it -n ansible $(kubectl get pod -n ansible --output=name) -- /bin/bash